What is a commercial mortgage?

 2. An offer is made - this includes a facility letter that is dependent on a valuation or an offer letter.
 Allica Bank always includes an offer letter if we have sanctioned the lending, as it allows buyers to move forward.

-3. A valuation takes place - undertaken by a property surveyor, who checks whether the property is structurally sound, whether any big risks (like Japanese Knotweed) exist, whether repairs are required and whether it is a good security for the lender.
+3. A valuation takes place - undertaken by a property surveyor, who checks whether the property is structurally sound, whether any big risks (like Japanese knotweed) exist, whether repairs are required and whether it is a good security for the lender.

 4. The loan request is confirmed - using the information gathered, the lender can confirm the value of the property, the deposit paid and the loan-to-value amount.